 These practicals include:

 - 5 day wilderness trail experiences in iMfolozi Game Reserve Wilderness Area, including transport and meals from Durban.
 Possibly one of the most special and unforgettable experiences a guide can have.
+Here you will learn valuable tracking skills, leave no trace principles and wilderness ethics.

 - Subject matter specialist lectures and day outings, including transport for practical outings